vikeshdas/web_dev_python/README.md

         }
 ```
 ```
-Users:- Bellow rote help our client to fetch information of their all users
+Users:- Bellow rote help our client fetch information about their all users

 URL: timbba/usres
 HTTP Method: